oneparsec/GD-ModMenu/README.md

 Free, open-source Geometry Dash modification menu.
 Powered by ImGui.

 # How to use
 Put xinput9_1_0.dll and ModMenu.dll to the GD executable directory.
-If you want to add another dlls, put them to `addons` directory
+If you want to add other DLLs, put them in `addons` directory

 # How to build
 1. Clone the repository